A collaborative project captures the personal histories of the Cambodian diaspora in Japan

 Japan

-Acts of Memory is an audiovisual project that aims to capture the experiences of Cambodian survivors of the Khmer Rouge era, as told to younger Cambodian interviewers.
-97 videos spanning a wide range of people and histories have been produced by Phnom Penh-based Bophana Audiovisual Resource Center to date.
+Acts of Memory is an audiovisual project that captures the experiences of Cambodian survivors of the Khmer Rouge era, as told to younger Cambodian interviewers.
+Phnom Penh-based Bophana Audiovisual Resource Center have produced 97 videos to date, featuring people with a diverse range of experiences.

-In this new iteration, Acts of Memory is expanded beyond Cambodia for the first time to includeexpatriate communities in Japan.
-Our hope is that it will act as a catharsis for participants and encourage a deeper understanding of the experiences of survivors among both younger people with Cambodian roots in Japan, and Japanese society at large.
-The videos will also be accessible online for the international community at large, including people in Cambodia who may be unfamiliar with the journeys and experiences of those who left Cambodia as refugees.
+This new phase extends Acts of Memory beyond Cambodia for the first time to include migrant communities in Japan.
+Our hope is that it will help participants to process their experiences and deepen understanding of survivors’ experiences among both younger people with Cambodian roots in Japan and the wider Japanese society.
+The videos will also be available online to international audiences, including people in Cambodia who may be unfamiliar with the journeys of those who left Cambodia as refugees.

-Over the course of 2019-2022, Cambodian artist Kim Hak worked with Cambodian communities in Japan, interviewing them, and photographing objects that represent their journeys.
-The result was Alive IV, a series of exhibitions and public programmes in Japan that brought Cambodian migrants and their descendents together to transmit their culture and memories.
+From 2019 to 2022, Cambodian artist Kim Hak worked with Cambodian communities in Japan, interviewing them, and photographing objects that tell the story of their journeys.
+This work resulted in Alive IV, a series of exhibitions and public events in Japan that brought Cambodian migrants and their descendants together to share their culture and memories.
+Today, many of these experiences remain difficult to discuss.
+This work revealed both the depth of these experiences and how rarely they are shared.

-The experiences of those with Cambodian roots in Japan during and after the Khmer Rouge period may differ greatly from those who remained, but nonetheless were often traumatic.
+The experiences of those with Cambodian roots in Japan during and after the Khmer Rouge period often differed sharply from those who remained, but nonetheless were often traumatic.
 Some were studying in Japan when the Khmer Rouge regime took hold, exiled and cut off from family for years.
 Others emigrated after surviving the horrors of war and long periods in refugee camps.

-Many younger relatives of participants in Alive IV confessed to having no prior knowledge of what their grandparents and other relatives had gone through, some admitting they were aware that something bad had happened but intuited that their loved ones did not want to open up.
+Many younger relatives of participants in Alive IV confessed to having no prior knowledge of what their grandparents and other relatives had gone through.
+Some were aware that something bad had happened but sensed that their loved ones were reluctant to open up about it.

 As involuntary expatriates and survivors of war, this generation of Cambodians have carried emotional scars that make it difficult for them to discuss their experiences.
-Other members of society in Japan may have little understanding of Cambodian history and culture, and many survivors felt like outsiders and were forced to make an effort to assimilate and make a new life.
-Even those survivors who have recognised the importance of sharing their personal narratives have lacked the opportunity and the means to do so.
+Many people in Japan have little understanding of Cambodian history and culture, and many survivors felt like outsiders and were forced to assimilate and rebuild their lives.
+Even survivors who have recognised the importance of sharing their personal stories have lacked the opportunity or the means to do so.
+Acts of Memory shifts storytelling back into the hands of the community itself.

 Acts of Memory is a collaboration between Rei Foundation, Bophana Center and Alive.
-The project team will work on each part of the production, from planning to delivery and dissemination of the finished and subtitled films.
-The team has a range of roles and will give all participants the opportunity to discover their strengths and develop new skills.
-Positions include director, camera technician, liaison person, interview coordinator, interpreter, accountant and translator for the final video subtitles.
+The project team has lead each part of the production, from planning to delivery and dissemination of the finished and subtitled videos.
+This process gave all participants the opportunity to discover their strengths and develop new skills.
+Roles included director, camera technician, liaison person, interview coordinator, interpreter, accountant and translator for the final video subtitles.

-The whole project is projected to be completed in 2025.
-First, the project team will be assembled, and then the interviewees selected.
-The whole project team will receive training on modern Cambodian history to give them a strong foundation to build upon.
-Throughout 2024, the team will film the interviews and work on editing and translation.
+First, the project team was assembled, and then the interviewees selected.
+The whole project team undertook training on modern Cambodian history to ground their work.
+Throughout 2024 and 2025, the team filmed the interviews and worked on editing and translation.

-In line with our values and those of the communities we work with, Rei Foundation aims to safeguard cultural heritage and knowledge systems through collaborative, community-led projects such as this one.
+In line with our values and those of the communities we work with, Rei Foundation aims to safeguard cultural heritage and knowledge systems through collaborative, community-led projects such as this.
 Acts of Memory enables Cambodian migrant communities in Japan to control their own narratives supported by their peers and family.
-We believe that the resulting videos will continue to build confidence and connectedness in the individuals involved and more widely, within Japan’s Cambodian community.
+We believe that the resulting videos will continue building confidence and strengthen connectedness in the participants, their families and more widely, across Japan’s Cambodian community.

 Return to Projects